whatifif/handgesture/README.md

 - team members: heeseob, jiaxi
 - period: 1 month

-Among 10 teams, we got the 1st prize ( and Amazon Echo ( Alexa ) as a award ) along with one other team ( DeepAI ).
+Among 10 teams, we won the 1st prize ( and Amazon Echo ( Alexa ) as a award ) along with one other team ( DeepAI ).

 ## Brief Introduction of this project